-Cambodia is in transition to have the real state.
-Throughout the late 1960s and 1970s, Cambodia was a failed state, with governments that were unable to control the country’s territory or meet the people’s basic needs.
-By the time the Vietnamese started coming in in the end of 1978, the state was so failed that everything collapsed.
+Throughout the late 1960’s and 1970’s, Cambodia was a failed state, with governments that were unable to control the country’s territory or meet the people’s basic needs.
+By the time the Vietnamese invaded its neighbour in late 1978, the authorities’ control had deteriorated so seriously that the country was in a state of collapse.
 Nearly three decades later, Cambodia is still picking up the pieces.

 Radio Netherlands, the Dutch International Service, presents “Starting from scratch”.
 It’s the last programme in “The Abyss”, a 4-part series on failed states, produced in collaboration with the Ford Foundation.
 It’s presented by Eric Beauchemin.